The term sugar is used to describe a wide range of compounds that vary in sweetness. Common sugars include:

 - Agave nectar is a highly processed type of sugar from the Agave tequiliana (tequila) plant.
 Agave nectar is about 1 1/2 times sweeter than regular sugar.
-It has about 60 calories per tablespoon, compared to 40 calories for the same amount of table sugar.
+It has about 60 calories per tablespoon or 60 calories per 12 grams, compared to 40 calories for the same amount of table sugar.
 Agave nectar is not healthier than honey, sugar, HFCS, or any other type of sweetener.

 - Glucose is found in fruits in small amounts.
 It is also a syrup made from corn starch.